Crim/pardot-java-client/README.md

 need that is not yet implemented, please read the **[How to Contribute](#how-to-contribute)** section, or **[Create an issue](https://github.com/Crim/pardot-java-client/issues)** requesting it.

 **Note** Use this library at your own risk!
-Currently there are no known issues, but as an unofficial library, I make no guarantees.
+Currently there are no known issues, but as an **unofficial** library, there are no guarantees.

+## How to use this library

+More information soon.

 ## What Features are implemented?